EMA Recognised Energy Manager

 For the specific aspects of each competency please contact [email protected].

 There are three routes to achieve the professional status of an EMA Recognised Energy Manager:

-Candidates with no experience and knowledge of energy management are required to gain the knowledge by attending and successfully completing the EMA LEC 3 "Energy Management in Practice" training delivered in-class by former energy managers.
-The topics that our training covers are outlined below and are linked to the core energy management competencies.
+Candidates with no experience and knowledge of energy management are required to gain the knowledge by attending and successfully completing the EMA LEC 3 "Energy and Carbon Management in Practice" training delivered as virtual, participatory and tutor-led sessions.
+The topics that our training covers are outlined below and are linked to the core and ancillary energy management competencies.